 - Midday meal - 1 large potato, 4 ounces of chicken breast or salmon

-- Pre-workout meal - 1 scoop of whey protein, 1 apple
+- Pre-workout meal - 1 apple, 1 scoop of whey protein

 - Post-workout meal - 1 scoop of whey protein, 1 banana

-- Evening meal - 1 cup dry rice, 4 ounces of chicken, fish, or beef
+- Evening meal - 1 cup rice, 4 ounces of chicken, fish, or beef

-When it comes to purchasing a whey protein powder, it's essential to choose the best one with the ideal blend of ingredients.
-Whey protein by DMoose is a top-quality supplement that works as a fantastic pre-workout and post-workout energy boost.
+When purchasing a whey protein powder, choosing the best one with the ideal blend of ingredients is essential.
+Whey Protein by DMoose is a top-quality supplement with a fantastic pre-workout and post-workout energy boost.
 It improves muscle mass, improves workout performance, and enhances recovery.